RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/_index.md

 #### Ubuntu 20.04

 By default, you cannot use the SHA1 hash algorithm ([OpenSSL’s default security level is set to 2](https://manpages.ubuntu.com/manpages/focal/man3/SSL_CTX_set_security_level.3ssl.html#notes)).
 The operating system will reject SHA1 certificates even if the `mtls_allow_weak_hashing` option is enabled.
 You need to replace SHA1 certificates with newer certificates that use SHA-256.
 Note that the certificates provided with Redis Enterprise Software use SHA-256.

+#### Modules not supported for Amazon Linux 2 release candidate

+A database with modules cannot reside on an Amazon Linux 2 (release candidate) node.
+Support will be added in a future maintenance release.